codewithToufikul/A12-Medi-Mall-Client/README.md

 7.Mobile-Friendly Design: Optimized for mobile devices to ensure a seamless shopping experience on the go.

+8.A responsive user friendly desing.

+9.For Payment a very easy stripe method.

+10.Full Site Protected with json web token

 In this website used npm package name:-

 1.React Tanstack query